 KEY REQUIREMENTS/ ATTRIBUTES

-• You will need to be compassionate, empathetic, comfortable speaking with people, and embrace the idea that everyone has a story to tell;
+• Be compassionate, empathetic, culturally sensitive, with strong communication skills and an appreciation that everyone has a unique story to share;

-• Have an understanding of the principles of dealing with Community members in a kin and respectful manner;
+• Have an understanding of the principles of dealing with Community members in a kind and respectful manner;

 • Enjoy engaging with a wide variety of people with a diverse social and cultural backgrounds – this may include people with mobility and communication barriers;